 What does the social care system need?

-To Fix Dementia Care, we need plans for long-term reform to begin immediately.
+We need plans for long-term reform of the care system to begin immediately.

 'These plans should include free universal care, funded like schools and the NHS free at the point of use, and includes the cost of complex dementia care.'

 People affected by dementia form a significant population of social care users.
 A system that’s fairer for them is better for everyone.

-The prevalence of dementia is also increasing in coming years.
-There are 850,000 people with dementia in the UK, with numbers set to rise to over 1 million by 2025.
+The prevalence of dementia is also increasing in the coming years.
+There are 850,000 people with dementia in the UK, with numbers set to rise to over a million by 2025.
 This will soar to 2 million by 2051.